Pastors & Staff

 Jane has lived and worked in and around Greensboro most of her life.
 She enjoys reading and knitting.
 Jane and her husband, Tim have a dog named Keeley.
 They live on a small farm in Whitsett, N.C.
 Jane and Tim have been married for more than 20 years.

 Bill Allred joined GPPC August 2009 following long-time organist-choir director Dr. David Pinnix and interim director Loretta James.
 Bill began his church music career in 1989 and has served three other Greensboro churches; Saint Paul Presbyterian, Centenary United Methodist, and Buffalo Presbyterian.

 Bill holds degrees from Westminster Choir College; BM, The North Carolina School of the Arts; MM, and The University of North Carolina at Greensboro; DMA.
 He is the Artistic Director of The Burlington Boys Choir and is a founding board member of Burlington-Alamance Sister Cities.
 Bill is active in Greensboro music organizations, currently serving on the board of the Greensboro Chapter of the American Guild of Organists and formerly on the board of the North Carolina United Methodist All-State Youth Chorus and as Repertoire and Standards Chair for Boy Choirs for the North Carolina American Choral Directors Association.
 For over fifteen years he has been the volunteer director of the Friends Homes Ringers, the residents’ handbell choir at Friends Homes at Guilford.

-Bill and his wife Alicia live in Burlington with their two dachshunds, Calvin and Phillip.
+Bill and his wife Alicia live in Haw River.